Felipe Saad

 Felipe Patavino Saad (born 11 September 1983), known as Felipe Saad, is a Brazilian former professional footballer who played as a defender.

-Whilst at Guingamp, then in Ligue 2, Saad played in the 2009 Coupe de France Final in which they beat Rennes.
+Whilst at Guingamp, then in Ligue 2, Saad played in the 2009 Coupe de France final in which they beat Rennes.

 Career

 In July 2015, Saad joined Strasbourg from Caen, signing a two-year contract.

-In July 2019, Saad joined Ligue 2 side Paris FC from league rivals FC Lorient.
+In July 2019, Saad joined Ligue 2 side Paris FC from league rivals Lorient.
 He had been facing new competition at Lorient with the arrivals of defenders Julien Laporte and Thomas Fontaine for the 2019–20 season.

 In summer 2020, after being released by Paris FC, Saad retired from playing and took up a position at former club Caen as "recruiter" while also working as a consultant for RMC.
 Beside that, he was also hired as a scout for his former club, Caen.
 A year later, he was hired by as a translator.
 In March 2022, he got a new role at Marseille, as technical coordinator.